bluesky/event-model/docs/source/external.rst

 ``'aa10035d-1d2b-41d9-97e6-03e3fe62fa6c/5'`` must be a ``datum_id``,
 referencing a Datum document.
 Here is the matching Datum document.
 This document can be used to retrieve some data that belong in our Event.
-In our example it might be an image or stack of images images that were taken at a given temperature during a temperature scan.
+In our example it might be an image or stack of images that were taken at a given temperature during a temperature scan.

 .. code:: python